Khaled-Mahmmoud/MyCompetitiveProgramming/Data Structures/Binary Indexed Tree.md

 - (0001000, 0101000, 1101000, 1111000, 1001000) ⇒ r = 3 ⇒ 2^3 = 8

 - So our focus on “last bit”, NOT before that

+**Let’s get who covers 4 = 0100**

+4 has “last bit” at k = 2, When target number enumerate its 2^r, one contains 100

+So we need to go at least 1 bit higher than k, E.g. re-set last bit k = 3 ⇒ 1000 ⇒ first one to cover 0100

+**Let’s get who covers 5 = 0101**

+k = 0, We need target number to include our 1 at k = 0

+The earlier one should exist in smallest coverer number.
+So again, shift k = 0 1 step to be in its enumeration

+E.g. re-set last bit k = 1 ⇒ 110.
+Note, 1000 also cover 5 Updating position

+Let’s get who covers 3 = 0011, “last bit” at k = 0

+We need enumeration includes whole 11.
+So parent need to be a 1 before these 11.
+E.g. ⇒ 0100

+**How to get that number easily?** Just add 2^k ⇒ if one or more bits ⇒ shifted.
+E.g. 100100011100 + 000000000100 = 100100100000